Here are 30+ Kindergarten activities for hands-on learning.

 Five and six-year-olds need to move their bodies, dig hands deep in new textures, and manipulate objects to develop a deeper understanding of how things work.

 Simply put, Kindergarteners need opportunities to connect hands-on learning to the world around them.
+We even created these Kindergarten activity cards to help keep the learning through play continue at home.

 We can help our five and six-year-olds learn with this list of 30+ Kindergarten activities for hands-on learning.